Snorkungen/unsmart-net-tools/README.md

     - [ ] flesh out the functionality
       - [ ] output_ip check that the destination is not source then loopback etc.
       - [ ] input_ip verify that daddr is for the device
-    - [x] create Process system
+    - [ ] add a way to prepopulate "proc" data
-    - [ ] migrate all previous programs and services to Device2 system
+    - [x] migrate all previous programs and services to Device2 system
+    - [ ] move views to exlusively use Device2
   - [ ] Device -> contact
     - [x] UDP protocol support
     - [ ] TCP protocol support